intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/pytorch_train.md

 trainer.fit(lightning_module, train_loader)
 ```

-`trainer.fit` will applied all the acceleration methods that could generally applied to any models.
+`trainer.fit` will apply all the acceleration methods that could generally be applied to any models.
 While there are some optional acceleration method for which you could easily enable.

 ### `nn.Module` with customized training loop